MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 [-pos|--post_on_start]
 ~~~~~~~~~~~~~~~~~~~~~~

-When starting sr_watch, one can either have the program post all the files in the directories watched
+When starting watch, one can either have the program post all the files in the directories watched
 or not.

 post_topicPrefix (default: topicPrefix)